CAGR Calculator

 In the above example, the compound growth rate CAGR is 17.61%.

-Unlike absolute returns tells you how much your investment has earned over the entire duration, the CAGR tells you how your investment returns have performed year on year.
+Unlike absolute returns, which tell you how much your investment has earned over the entire duration, the CAGR tells you how your investment returns have performed year on year.

 Frequently Asked Questions